-There were no changes in the Company's approach to capital management during the years ended December 31, 2014 and 2013.
+There were no changes in the Company's approach to capital management during the three months ended March 31, 2015 or the year ended December 31, 2014.
 The Company is not subject to any externally imposed capital requirements.

 (f) Fair value